-We hope to be doing another breeding soon with puppies sometime this fall!
-Keep checking back!
+We hope to be doing a breeding soon….

 Have you read the articles underneath the pictures below?
 They are well worth the time to read!